noahg9/job-tracker-backend/README.md

 # Job Application Tracker

-A web application built with .NET and React to help you keep track of your job applications.
+A web app built with .NET and React to help you keep track of your job applications.

 ---

-## Frontend Repositories
+## Frontend Repos

 [Web](https://github.com/noahg9/job-tracker-web)
 [Android](https://github.com/noahg9/job-tracker-android)